xiabai84/aliyun-ecs-ai-sandbox/README.md

     Instance public ip: 47.91.22.33
 ```
 ### Check config.json file
-This python program will also generate or overwrite your local config.json file, which stores necessary informations for recreating instance.
-And it will also write your individual instance public ip address in "hosts" file (under playbook directory). ansible-playbook will use it to deploy everything you need automatically in your remote ECS instance.
+This python program will generate or overwrite your local config.json file, which stores necessary informations for recreating instance.
+And it will also write your individual instance public ip address in "hosts" file (under playbook directory). ansible-playbook will use it to deploy things automatically in your remote ECS instance.

 ### Setup your data science workbench with ansible-playbook
 The requirements.txt file contains ansible dependency, which means you can use command-line-tool ansible-playbook directly...

-1. Checking if ECS instance already exists
+1. Checking if ECS instance is accessible

 ```
-ansible all -m ping
+$ ansible all -m ping
 ```
 2. Install deep learning libraries
 ```
-ansible-playbook ecs-gpu-instance.yml
+$ ansible-playbook ecs-gpu-instance.yml
 ```

 ### Start jupyter notebook
-Once your ansible-playbook finished, you should do following steps to start jupyter server:
+Once your ansible-playbook is finished, you should do following steps to start jupyter server:

 Login with

 ```
+$ jupyter notebook password
+Enter password:  ****
+Verify password: ****

-ssh ml@(your ip)
+$ ssh ml@(your ip)

-ml@iZgw89wtwllnq3g945jw7iZ:~/.jupyter$ jupyter notebook --certfile=mycert.pem --keyfile mykey.key
+$ ml@iZgw89wtwllnq3g945jw7iZ:~/.jupyter$ jupyter notebook --certfile=mycert.pem --keyfile mykey.key
 ```

 ### Extra